AhmeddAladdin/NTI_SummerTraining_ML_Final_project/README.md

 I worked on this project with an amazing team consisting of:

-Ziad El-Awady
+Zeyad El-Awady

 Rania Mohamed

-Eman El-Gharib
+Eman El-Ghareeb

-Manh El-Sharkawy
+Mena El-Sharqawy

 ## 📁 Project Structure